 - Paul Harney Golf Club – For those looking for an executive length golf course we have the 18 hole Paul Harney Golf Club in East Falmouth, Massachusetts.

-The J.K.
-Lilly III Antique Automobile Museum This is a favorite of ours and our guests.
+- J.K.
+Lilly III Antique Automobile Museum: This is a favorite of ours and our guests.
 The building alone is a magnificent reproduction of a round stone Shaker barn.
 In the barn there are over thirty antique American automobiles in pristine condition.
 Automobiles from the beginnings of automotive history to the mid-1900s are featured including cars that ran on steam or electric power.
 A nice treat is the 1913 Ford Model T that visitors are encouraged to sit in and imagine what driving in the early years was like!
+Learn More

-The American History Museum and Art Museum has seasonal exhibitions and exhibits that include American military miniatures and firearms.
+- The American History Museum and Art Museum has seasonal exhibitions and exhibits that include American military miniatures and firearms.
 The Heritage Collections includes an impressive antique hand carved carousel.
+Learn More

-So much to do and so little time as they say.
+- Explore Plymouth, MA: So much to do and so little time as they say.
 If you plan a day trip to Plymouth you can fit in whale watching, or deep-sea fishing, or perhaps relax on a harbor cruise.
-If you prefer to be land bound then perhaps a bit of history is appealing where you travel back in time by visiting Plimoth Plantation and Mayflower II.
+If you prefer to be land bound then perhaps a bit of history is appealing where you travel back in time by visiting Plymouth Plantation and Mayflower II.

 - Whale Watching: You do not have to travel out to the tip of Cape Cod, Provincetown, to see whales.
 You can choose from Provincetown or Hyannis or Plymouth.
 Each offers daily trips where you cruise for about 3 ½ to 4 hours and listen to commentary by a knowledgeable naturalist.